NathanaelGo/the-halcyon-cradle/NPCs/The Doctor.md

 Has [[Authority]] from [[Deus Green Guy]]
 Collecting the [[Light of Chaos]] through an auction that will be kept in [[Moros]] Looking into [[Promethia]]
+Playing chess with us as pieces

+# Other
+Below his spacetime area there are 4 massive clocks BLUE PURPLE ORANGE YELLOW